blackcub3s/MSc-FinalThesis/README.md

 [^4]: Region of Interest (ROI).
 [^5]: `(93,214,140) --> (SUBJECTS, ROIs,TIME SERIES)`
 [^6]: In my final thesis I took subjects that were at risk of developing Alzheimer's disease but didn't have the disease (these are what are called *Mild Cognitive Impairment* or MCI).
 At the moment of diagnosis as MCI, they had to undergo a brain fMRI scan.
 Then time went on and after some years some of them became Alzheimer's disease (MCI-c), and some didn't (MCI-nc).
 The ones who I labeled as MCI-c are clear to label, but the ones who are MCI-nc are not clear (because there might be not enough longitudinal data because the patient might die, get discontinued from the study).
 So it was important to choose a criterion to decide how many years of follow up are *enough* for a patient to be considered free of Alzheimer's.
+[^7]: The actual code got 74 subjects, as changes in the inclusion criteria (MCI-nc cutoff time point) varied.
 # FINAL THESIS ABSTRACT

 In the last years scientists have tried to develop predictive models for